Last updated

 Important

 When you run the lint command without a configuration file, it uses the extends: [recommended] by default.
-However, if you have a configuration file, but it doesn't include any rules or extends configuration, the lint command shows an error.
+However, if you have a configuration file, but it doesn't include any rules or extends configuration, the lint command displays an error.

 The standard codeframe output format works well in most situations, but redocly can also produce output to integrate with other tools.